salilbhise/TriviaGame/README.md

 # Rick and Morty Trivia Game!

 ## Overview
-A Rick and Morty themed trivia game that uses JavaScript for the logic and jQuery to manipulate HTML.
+Wubbalubbadubdub!
+A trivia game that using JavaScript for logic and jQuery to manipulate HTML.

 ## How it Works

-- Player selects multiple choice or true/false options to test their knowledge of of Adult Swim's hit show, Rick and Morty.
+Select multiple choice or T/F options to test your knowledge of of Adult Swim's banger, Rick and Morty.

+## Rules

-- The player will have a limited amount of time to finish the quiz.
+- You have just 60 seconds to finish the quiz, so keep it moving!

-  - The game ends when the time runs out.
-The page will reveal the number of questions that players answer correctly and         incorrectly.
+- Game ends when the timer runs out, and the page will reveal the number of questions answered correctly/incorrectly.

-- Player can't pick more than one answer per question.
+- One answer per question.

-- Includes a countdown timer. jQuery and the JavaScript setInterval() function to countdown from 60 seconds, timing the quiz.
+## Timer
+- The trivia game includes a countdown timer, which functions by using a setInterval function in jQuery and Javascript.

 ## Preview